Safari Zones of Ranthambore National Park | Tigerwalah

 Ranthambore National Park Zone 9 Map - Qual Ji

-Located in Phaloudi Range, Qual Ji game reserve is a 45-minute drive from Ranthambore Tiger Reserve.
-A small conservancy on the banks of Chakal River this forest is home to a few tigers.
+Located in the Phaloudi Range, the Qual Ji Game Reserve is a 45-minute drive from the Ranthambore Tiger Reserve.
+A small conservancy on the banks of Chakal River, this forest is home to a few tigers.
 This place is also famous for reported Caracal sightings.

 Ranthambore National Park Zone 10 Map - Aantri

-A recent addition to safari routes Aantri is home to T99 and her cubs along with 58 and T 108.
+A recent addition to safari routes, Aantri is home to T99 and her cubs, along with T 108.
 The hilly track with good water bodies is a good birding destination, especially in winter.

 Enquire Now